Spain’s coronavirus deaths leap; Prince Charles now infected

 Germany’s parliament was set to approve later in the day a series of measures that will allow the government to offer aid totaling more than 1 trillion euros ($1.1 trillion) for the country of 83 million people.

-New York Gov. Andrew Cuomo said his state’s infections are doubling every three days, threatening to swamp the city’s intensive care units much quicker than experts had expected.
-The state has 26,000 infections and more than 200 deaths.

-More than 435,000 people worldwide have been infected by the virus and about 20,000 have died, according to Johns Hopkins University.
-Overall, more than 100,000 have recovered.

-There are signs, however, that drastic measures to keep people away from one another can push back the spread of the illness and flatten the infection curve.
+There are signs that drastic measures to keep people away from one another can push back the spread of the illness and flatten the infection curve.
 In China’s Hubei province, where the outbreak was first spotted late last year, started lifting its lockdown.

 Some train stations and bus services reopened in Hubei and people who passed a health check were allowed to travel for the first time since January.
 A similar easing in the hard-hit epicenter of Wuhan is planned for April 8.

 It is the latter cases — often requiring ventilators and specialized care — that threaten to overwhelm hospitals.
 Several countries are already running short of the critical equipment needed to treat patients and keep doctors and nurses safe.
-Doctors are dying in Italy and Spain says 14% of its infections are health care workers.
+Doctors are dying in Italy.

 Cases edged up in countries with fragile health care systems.
-Virus cases in South Africa rose to 709 as the country got ready to go on lockdown Friday, and Russia reported 163 new cases overnight for 658 total.
+The caseload in South Africa rose past 700 as the country got ready to go on lockdown Friday, and Russia reported 163 new cases overnight for a total of 658.

 Russia’s prime minister ordered provincial governors to move more quickly to ready hospital beds for patients as the outbreak spreads across the vast country, and President Vladimir Putin ordered the military to train for helping handle the pandemic.

-Rising reported from Berlin.
+Rising reported from Berlin, Parra from Madrid and Long from Washington.
 Associated Press reporters around the world contributed.